 Mindfulness Based Addiction Recovery

-Why mindfulness helps people who suffer from addiction
+Why mindfulness treatment helps people who suffer from addiction

 There are many different approaches to recovery from alcohol addiction or other addictions and many ways to do it well.
 The research will attest to several different modalities providing successful ways of practising sobriety.
 One treatment strategy is showing a lot of promise in the field of addiction treatment.
-Mindfulness-based recovery can be a strong way to go into living a life without alcohol.
+Mindfulness-based addiction treatment can be a healthy way to go into living a life without alcohol.
+This means mindfulness seeks to allow us to focus our attention on the present moment.
+When your mind wanders to the future or past, or when powerful emotions such as cravings arise, mindfulness treatment refocuses our mind to the present moment.

 What is Mindfulness?

 A good definition of mindfulness is, “a mental state achieved by focusing one’s awareness on the present moment, while calmly acknowledging and accepting one’s feelings, thoughts, and bodily sensations.”
-It is the ability to practice simply paying attention to what is going on, both within your mind and body, and in the world around you.
+It is the ability to practice merely paying attention to what is going on, both within your mind and body, and in the world around you.
 This is done from an objective, and nonjudgmental perspective, to eliminate the criticisms and faulty thinking that plague us all.
-So mindfulness is paying attention in a nonjudgmental way.
-Although we all have the capacity to have this perspective, it takes time and practice, as it’s just not something that we are taught normally.
+Although we all have the capacity to have this perspective, it takes time and practice, as it’s just not something that we are taught typically.
+Mindfulness allows us to let go of these desires little by little increasing our awareness of these desires and compulsions.

 The other core tenet of mindfulness is in the attitude that we have about ourselves and those around us.
 We are all very judgmental.
 This is not a bad thing.
 Humans survived as a species by being able to make snap judgments and label things good or bad, safe or dangerous.
 Learning those patterns is what helped us evolve to where we are today.
 Our brains kept that part of survival, and this is how it plays out today.